momalave/myUpscaler/README.md

 For development, an Amazon Web Services (AWS) instance was used with a [Deep Learning Amazon Machine Image (DLAMI) (Ubuntu 16.04/18.04) Version 30.0]( https://docs.aws.amazon.com/dlami/latest/devguide/what-is-dlami.html).
 This comes preconfigured with many of the dependencies (i.e., TensorFlow, OpenCV, FFmpeg, CUDA, and cuDNN) and makes setting up the environment substantially easier.

-Next, git clone the repository (Currently, the repository is private.
-If access is needed, please send a request to momalave@gmail.com):
+Next, git clone the repository:
 ```sh
 git clone https://github.com/momalave/myUpscaler.git
 ```